Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 # Intro to Chapel
 This guide aims to:
-* Introduce new arkouda developers with some Chapel concepts commonly used in Arkouda
+* Introduce new Arkouda developers to some Chapel concepts commonly used in Arkouda
 * Serve as a reference when encountering unfamiliar Chapel code
   * Hopefully turn "I have no clue what this is doing" into "oh I think I saw this in the intro!
 Let me go reread that"
 * Provide links to the relevant [Chapel docs](https://chapel-lang.org/docs/) for further reading